 In OT operations, IIoT security solutions require initial planning steps, which include:

-• Performing a cybersecurity maturity assessment: A cybersecurity assessment model provides a path forward and helps organizations to better understand where they are along the security development path.
+- Performing a cybersecurity maturity assessment: A cybersecurity assessment model provides a path forward and helps organisations to better understand where they are along the security development path.
 Although the Cybersecurity Capability Maturity Model (C2M2) and the National Institute of Standards and Technology Cybersecurity Framework (NIST CSF) are recommended, others are available, too.

-• Prioritizing actions based on the risk profile: Identify risks by using CSRF Analysis (Cybersecurity Risk Framework) and prioritize them according to your organization’s business goals.
+- Prioritising actions based on the risk profile: Identify risks by using CSRF Analysis (Cybersecurity Risk Framework) and prioritise them according to your organisation’s business goals.

 Confronting Supply Chain Attacks